IT Basics

 This Duo management page will allow you to manage a device that you have already enrolled in Duo or enroll a new device for use with Duo.

-To request assistance with any of these, please submit a work request or ask someone in your department to place a work request for you.
+To request assistance with any of these, please submit a service request or ask someone in your department to place a request for you.

 -